 Ultimately, changes to resource planning metrics and RA requirements should be made in the IRP and RA proceedings, respectively, and this work is already scoped into those proceedings.
-In this decision, we adopt an interim approach that will effectively increase the PRM beginning summer 2021 to 17.5%.
+In this decision, we adopt an interim approach that effectively increases the PRM beginning summer 2021 to 17.5%.
+This change is limited to 2021 and 2022, and subject to modification in the RA proceeding.